 Prospective entities should develop and send a proposed project to Dr. Van Abs.
 Each project must be a substantive effort resulting in some sort of clear product or finished result.
 Students cannot earn credit for an internship that is clerical or just involving labor (e.g., planting and weeding a garden) – there must be a real learning process involved.
 Projects that are clearly related to some aspect of watershed management are preferred.
 Projects can involve one or more students, recognizing that multi-student teams can be harder to fill.
 GIS projects also can be harder to fill, as those students tend to have a lot of demand for their abilities.
 Please propose projects for no more than two students per organization.
 If you had a proposal from a prior semester that didn’t get filled and want to try again, let Dr. Van Abs know and you can simply resubmit that proposal.

-Proposals are due by November 17, but if you need more time, contact Dr. Van Abs.
+Proposals are solicited twice a year several months in advance of each semester.
 For more information and to secure a detailed copy of the proposal guidelines and application, contact Dr. Dan Van Abs at email@example.com.

 Students Gain Watershed Management Experience Through Raritan Scholars Project